matrix-org/matrix-spec-proposals/drafts/erikj_federation.rst

 **TODO**: If an auth check fails, or if we get told something we accepted should have been rejected, we need to try and determine who is right.

+Both should inform the other of what they think the current auth chain is.
+If either are missing auth events that they know are valid (through authorization and state resolution) they process the missing events as usual.

+If either side notice that the other has accepted an auth events we think should be rejected (for reasons *not* in their auth chain), that server should inform the other with suitable proof.

+The proofs can be:

+- An *event chain* that shows an auth event is *not* an ancestor of the event.
+- Given an event (and event chain?) showing that authorization had been revoked.

 State Resolution
 ----------------